Stock Analysis on Net

 Current ratio = Current assets ÷ Current liabilities

-The analysis of the quarterly financial data reveals notable fluctuations in current assets, current liabilities, and the current ratio over the observed periods.
+The analysis of the quarterly financial data reveals notable fluctuations in both current assets and current liabilities, which in turn impact the current ratio throughout the periods.

 Current Assets